 The general message for the calculation EGF is to obtain information about how much the angle of view of a given lens will decrease on a matrix with a smaller area than the nominal value.
 The crop factor of the camera's matrix is usually indicated in the technical specifications.
 In general, the information indicated on the lenses of digital cameras is compared with the focal length of full-frame matrices (24x36mm format films).

-The main purpose for which information on the EGF is used is to represent the angle of view, which will give the installation of one or another lens under a full frame on a camera with a smaller sensor area.
-We will build on the data obtained further, in the process of working with this lens.
+The main thing for which EGF information is used is the representation of the viewing angle, which will give the installation of one or another lens for a full frame on a camera with a smaller sensor area.
+From the data obtained, we will build on further, in the process of working with this lens.

 - Self-paced online photography course, Easy level